piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/enable-2fa-users-sql-server.md

 {% endsnippet %}

 {% snippet icon.badgeCaution %}
 You cannot configure 2FA for users.
-Once activated, each user will need to configure it manually in ***File - DataSources*** For more information about configuration consult this topic: [2-Factor Authentication](/rdm/windows/data-sources/multi-factor-authentication/)
+Once activated, each user will need to configure it manually in ***File - Data Sources*** For more information about configuration consult this topic: [2-Factor Authentication](/rdm/windows/data-sources/multi-factor-authentication/)
 {% endsnippet %}

 ### Force application security with Windows credentials